Avvvvvvie/beavergang-mc/README.md

 Items with type 1&2 behave specially.
 Only these items can be stacked and placing a type 2 item always creates type 1 items.

-To add new cards, add the model in the resourcepack in shield.json and edit `set_model` in the `debug/give_cards` to get a card with the new model.
+To add a new card model, add the model in the resourcepack in shield.json.
+To get the card, edit `set_model` in the `debug/give_cards` or put it into a deck.

 ## Screenshots
 ![all cards](https://github.com/Avvvvvvie/beavergang-mc/blob/main/1.19.4/screenshots/2023-12-20_17.05.25.png)